Towards Imbalanced Motion: Part-Decoupling Network for Video Portrait Segmentation: Related work

 \section{Related work}

 In this paper, we mainly discuss a new VPS dataset and a newly designed VPS method based on the characteristics summarized from the observation during dataset construction.
-In addition, we use part information as a clue and provide relevant introduction in this paper.
+In addition, we use part information as a clue and perceive the imbalanced motion of portraits in videos.
+We provide an introduction to relevant works.